 If your loved one requires more assistance adjusting to the hectic pace of life, consider a homemaker like hiring an assistant.
 Vitality Home Health provides a Homemaker service that helps seniors perform tasks if they can no longer accomplish them.
-At Vitality Home Health, they understand that some seniors may still be able to do many chores, but others may discover that once–simple activities such as laundry, dog-walking, gardening, and grocery shopping are now too time-consuming, exhausting, or stressful.
+At Vitality Home Health, we understand that some seniors may still be able to do many chores, but others may discover that once-simple activities such as laundry, dog walking, gardening, and grocery shopping are now too time-consuming, exhausting, or stressful.

 To get a free in-home consultation, please contact Vitality Home Health by phone or by filling in the form below, and we will get back to you.